 Organ, Piano, Harpsichord

 Trudy Faber is organist at Covenant Presbyterian Church, Springfield OH and Professor Emerita of music at Wittenberg University.
-She continues to teach organ, piano, and harpsichord at Wittenberg and directs the Wittenberg Handbell Choir.
-In addition, she presents lectures for music history classes and also for special groups, such as churches and the Women's Association of the Springfield Symphony Orchestra (WASSO), and gives pre-concert lectures for concerts by the Springfield Symphony Orchestra.
+She continues to teach organ, piano, and harpsichord at Wittenberg.
+In addition, she presents lectures for music history classes and also for special groups, such as churches and the Women’s Association of the Springfield Symphony Orchestra (WASSO), and gives pre-concert lectures for concerts by the Springfield Symphony Orchestra.
 In the spring of 1998 she was the recipient of the Distinguished Teaching Award from Wittenberg University.
 One of her senior organ students won the Paul Manz national organ playing contest in 2004.

 After graduation from Calvin College, Michigan, Trudy received a Fulbright Scholarship for a year of study at the Amsterdam Conservatory, The Netherlands, in organ, harpsichord, and continuo-playing with Gustav Leonhardt, a world-renowned Baroque music scholar.
 She continued with graduate work in musicology at the University of Toronto, also studying harpsichord with Greta Kraus at the Royal Conservatory of Music, and completed her MA in Music on a full scholarship at Smith College, Massachusetts.
 She has done additional graduate work at Stanford University and the New England Conservatory; she has studied organ with Anton Heiller and harpsichord with Kenneth Gilbert at the Summer International Organ Concours in Haarlem, The Netherlands.